ChengZhang-98/cutlass/notes/cute/02_layout_algebra.typ

 == Coalsece

-Simplify layout if possible.
+Simplify layout if possible, the mapping of 1D coordinate #sym.arrow.r 1D index remains the same.

 == Composition

-Layout can be considered as a mapping from coordinates to indices.
+Layout can be considered as a mapping from 1D coordinates to indices (integers to integers).

 ```txt
 Functional composition, R := A o B